 You may have the cutest puppy in the world but they will be just as much of a challenge as larger breeds.

-Many small breeds need more walks because they have small bladders and in general are harder to house-train than big dogs.
+Some small breeds may need more walks because they have small bladders and in general, are harder to house-train than big dogs.
 You will also have to spend more time and maybe more money training.

 While a Chihuahua may not be able to tackle an intruder like a Doberman, he is not usually welcoming of strangers and has the tenacity of dogs ten times larger.